Bill Guttentag: Career

 His novel Boulevard, was published by Pegasus Books/W. W. Norton in 2011, and the French edition was published by Éditions Gallimard (2013), where it was a finalist for the Grand Prix de Littérature Policière.
 He also co-wrote Masters of Disaster: The Ten Commandments of Damage Control, with Democratic political consultant and presidential advisor Chris Lehane, which was published in December 2012 by Palgrave Macmillan.
-He has also written nonfiction pieces, including for The Wall Street Journal and the Los Angeles Times.
+He has also written op-ed pieces for The Wall Street Journal and the Los Angeles Times.

 Guttentag also directed Soundtrack for a Revolution, a film about music and the Civil Rights Movement.
 The film features performances by John Legend, Joss Stone, The Roots, Blind Boys of Alabama, Richie Havens, Mary Mary, Anthony Hamilton and Wyclef Jean.
 Soundtrack for a Revolution had its international premiere at the 2009 Cannes Film Festival, and its US premiere at Tribeca Film festival.
 The film was produced and distributed internationally by Wild Bunch and released theatrically in the U.S. by Area 23a, and later aired on PBS.
-Guttentag was nominated for WGA and Producers Guild Awards for the film, which also won awards at US and international film festivals.
+Guttentag was nominated for WGA, Producers Guild, and a Humanitas Award for the film, which also won awards at US and international film festivals.
 The film was short-listed for an Academy Award.

 Guttentag's film, Knife Fight, which he directed and also wrote (with political consultant Chris Lehane), stars Rob Lowe, Jamie Chung, Julie Bowen, Carrie-Anne Moss, David Harbour, Eric McCormack, Jennifer Morrison, Michelle Krusiec, and Saffron Burrows.
-The film is about a Democratic political consultant and was released by IFC in January 2013.
+The film is about a Democratic political consultant and was released by IFC Films in January 2013.
 The film premiered at the 2012 Tribeca Film Festival, and also had special screenings at the 2012 Democratic National Convention and the John F. Kennedy School of Government.

-Guttentag has directed commercials and other work for a number of Silicon Valley companies, including Google, Yahoo!, and MasterClass.
+Guttentag has directed commercials and other work and been an advisor for a number of Silicon Valley companies, including Google, Yahoo!, Mattermost and MasterClass.
 He has been an advisor to MasterClass since before the company’s launch and he directed the premiere class with author James Patterson.
 He also directed the third class with tennis star Serena Williams.

-He has directed 8 films for HBO or Cinemax, including Nanking and Only the Dead See the End of War.
+He has directed 8 films for HBO or Cinemax, including Nanking and Only the Dead.
+He has also directed films for ABC, CBS, National Geographic, and others.

-Guttentag has served on a number of film festival juries, including the Shanghai International Film Festival, The Odesa International Film Festival and the Morelia International Film Festival.
+Guttentag produced Groomed (Blumhouse, 2021), which premiered on Discovery+ and directed and produced Sublime (Interscope) which premiered at Tribeca in 2019. the closing credits song for the film, Doin' Time by Lana del Rey became the number one song on the Billboard Alternative Song Chart.

-His film Only the Dead See the End of War premiered at the 2015 Telluride Film Festival and premiered on HBO in March 2016.
-He won an AACTA Award (Australian Academy Award) for Best Directing for a Documentary, and a Walkley Award (Australian Pulitzer) for the film.
-The film also won an AACTA for Best Documentary and was nominated for an Emmy Award in 2017.
+His film Only the Dead premiered at the 2015 Telluride Film Festival and premiered on HBO in March 2016.
+The film won the Australian Documentary Prize at the Sydney Film Festival.
+He also won an AACTA Award (Australian Academy Award) for Best Directing for a Documentary, and a Walkley Award (Australian Pulitzer) for the film.
+The film was nominated for an Emmy Award in 2017.